National Health and Nutrition Examination Survey

 The National Health and Nutrition Examination Survey (NHANES) is a survey research program conducted by the National Center for Health Statistics (NCHS) to assess the health and nutritional status of adults and children in the United States, and to track changes over time.
 The survey combines interviews, physical examinations and laboratory tests.

 The NHANES interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements, as well as laboratory tests administered by medical personnel.

+The National Health Survey Act was passed in 1956.
+This allowed legislative authorization to provide current statistical data on the amount, distribution, and effects on illness and disability in the United States.

+The first three national health examination surveys were conducted in the 1960s: